About ExpressRoute virtual network gateways

 To learn about migrating an ExpressRoute gateway, see Gateway migration.

-By default, VNet to VNet and VNet to Virtual WAN connectivity is disabled through an ExpressRoute circuit for all gateway SKUs.
+By default, VNet-to-VNet and VNet-to-virtual-WAN connectivity is disabled through an ExpressRoute circuit for all gateway SKUs.
 To enable this connectivity, you must configure the ExpressRoute virtual network gateway to allow this traffic.
 For more information, see guidance about virtual network connectivity over ExpressRoute.
-To enable this traffic, see Enable VNet to VNet or VNet to Virtual WAN connectivity through ExpressRoute.
+To enable this traffic, see Enable VNet-to-VNet or VNet-to-virtual-WAN connectivity through ExpressRoute.

 Connectivity to private endpoints